Aquafina-water-bottle/jp-mining-note/docs/docs/cardtypes.md

-# Hybrid Cards
+# Reveal Cards

-Hybrid cards are a group of card types that attempt to combine the power of sentence cards and vocab cards into one.
-They all have the distinct feature that the word is shown at the front, while the sentence is hidden but can be shown through some natural means.
+Reveal cards are a group of card types that have the distinct feature that the word is shown at the front, while the sentence is hidden but can be shown through some natural means.
-Additionally, all hybrid cards have some form of underline beneath the tested word, to differentiate it between a vocab card.
+Additionally, all reveal cards have some form of underline beneath the tested word, to differentiate it between a vocab card.

 The primary reason why this exists is to prevent